 How I became a child again

-Something changed in the second year at university.
-However, there was no quick turnaround, it was a gradual change.
-Changing from "I'm convinced that” through “I think that" to "I'm thinking about”.
-It was a return to a world where I had ever been, to a world without given truths.
-It was a return to the question, why should it be so?
-Or rather, to the question, is this question truly answerable?
-And if it is not, does it make any sense to deal with it?
-Sometimes it makes sense for me.
-On the other hand, there are things that I have paid a lot of attention to in the past, but today I see no sense in it.
+Something changed in my second year at university, but it was a gradual change rather than a quick turnaround.
+I shifted from "I'm convinced that" to "I think that" to "I'm thinking about."
+It was a return to a world where there were no given truths.
+I started to ask, "Why should it be so?" or rather, "Is this question truly answerable?"
+And if it is not, "does it make any sense to deal with it?"
+Sometimes it does make sense to me, but there are also things that I used to pay a lot of attention to in the past that I no longer see the point of.

 As for the answer to the question, "Which things are truly knowable?" today, I say, "I don't know."Continuation: Doubt vs. Determination: Striking the Right Balance